The Elements Of Effective Content Marketing On LinkedIn

 The basic concept of LinkedIn is quite straightforward, you create a LinkedIn profile and you use it to connect with other professionals on the platform.

-But it is so much more than that.
+But it's so much more than that.
 While your LinkedIn profile will help you build the connections that will serve as your immediate audience, you also need to create a LinkedIn Business Page for your company.

 Your company page is the face of your business on LinkedIn.
 It is where you display detailed information about your company and build your brand identity.

-Your company page is not merely the face of your business, you can share blog posts on your page, relevant news, company events, and post job ads on your company page.
+Your company page is not merely the face of your business, you can share blog posts on your page, relevant news, company events, and post job ads on this page.